wright-jordan-n/zoe-interpreter/README.md

 ### Strings

 A value surrounded by double quotes will be treated as a string.
-A subscript operator expression used to access the individual bytes of a string.
+A subscript operator expression used to access the individual bytes of a string (note: strings can be mutated via indexing).

 ```
 // The string "Hello, World!"